What Are Consumer Insights?

-- Satisfying immediately was often more important than loyalty.
+- Satisfying a need immediately is often more important than customer loyalty.

-- Standards raised for privacy and digital well-being.
+- Standards are continually raised for privacy and digital well-being.

 Why Study Online Consumer Behavior?

-Online consumer behavior gives us the clearest vantage point because it provides so much data and is easily trackable — with the right tools to collect and analyze the data.
+Online consumer behavior gives marketers a clear vantage point because it provides so much data and is easily trackable — with the right tools to collect and analyze the data.

-While connecting online data to offline sales is the essential final step when evaluating true ROI of marketing efforts (if you’re a brick-and-mortar store or provide an offline service), digital data delivers more than enough consumer insight into the minds and hearts of your customer base to make massive improvements in business performance.
+Connecting online data to offline sales is the essential final step when evaluating true ROI of marketing efforts if you’re a brick-and-mortar store or provide an offline service.
+But digital data delivers more than enough consumer insight into the minds and hearts of your customer base to make massive improvements in business performance for all sectors.

 Data collected from a variety of websites, social media networks and digital ads fuel powerful online consumer behavior insights.
-By studying how customers interact with your brand on different online platforms, your marketing team can create targeted messaging geared toward each audience using top-ranking keywords, questions and phrases.
+By using a DemandJump Insight Report to study how customers interact with your brand on different online platforms, your marketing team can create targeted messaging geared toward each audience using top-ranking keywords, questions, and phrases.